Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 Evora has a great culinary scene.
 Restaurants, cafes, and wine bars at every turn!
 Visit Evora and be sure to bring your appetite!

-#4 Treat yourself to dessert
+3. Treat yourself to dessert

-Evora is known for its sweet desserts.
-It seems every town and city in Portugal fights for the claim of the creamy custard tart.
 Evora says it was the nuns who liked to use egg whites as starch and they had so many egg yolks left over that they started combining them with sugar and making different types of pastries, puddings, and bread.

 Venture down the tiny alleyways, you’ll find window bake shops where you can buy these traditional custard treats.
 Let your nose be your guide.

-#5 Day Trips from Evora
+4. Day Trips from Evora Portugal

 • Arraiolos to Evora – 20 minutes